peterw8102/Z80-Retro/README.md

 # Z80-Retro
 Tools and code snippets I'm playing with while building my own Z80 SBC

+## Toolchain

+I evaluated a few Z80 assemblers/loaders and settled on the `zmac` [assembler](http://48k.ca/zmac.html) and `ld80` [linker](http://48k.ca/ld80.html).
+These aren't perfect but at much more flexible than the other available options.
+This is a cross-assembler which I run on my Apple Mac.

 ## zlib

 A set of library routines to drive the various hardware elements of the board.
 These are 'included' in the zloader monitor programme.
 See the directory itself for details.